VaibhavK289/Obsidian-notes-webdev/MERN Web dev/HTML/HTML Tags.md

 17. "<"select">" - use to create the drop down menu.
 18. "<"option">" - use to list the options inside the drop down.
 19. "<"code">" - add dedicated space for code.
+20. "<"video">" - use to attach videos to webpage.
+21. "<"video control">" - use to attach video and provides various control keys.
+22. "<"video control controlslist "" ">" - use to attach video and add or remove various controls keys.

 			    		<html>